rdelpret/rainbow-road/README.md

 # rainbow-road
-Rainbow road is a server and client pair that will get the star count for an arbitrary amount of GitHub repos and return them to the client.
+Rainbow road is a server and client pair that will get the star count for an arbitrary amount of GitHub Repos and return them to the client.
 The server can also be used as an API.

-To run the project, first build and run the server using either go binaries, docker image or a docker-desktop kubernetes cluster using [tilt](https://tilt.dev/).
+To run the project, first build and run the server using either go binaries, docker image, or a docker-desktop Kubernetes cluster using [tilt](https://tilt.dev/).
 Then build and use the client to make requests to the server.

 ## Client
 ### Building and Running